wevote/WeVoteReactNative/docs/installing/RUNNING_FIRST_TIME.md

 [Android Setup from react-native release notes](https://facebook.github.io/react-native/releases/0.45/docs/android-setup.html)

 Start up Android Studio

 File Menu, Open, Navigate to your android directory in your WeVoteReactNative project and press Ok

-Run your project by opening the Run menu, Edit configurations In the upper left hand corner of the dialog, press the '+' and select Gradle
+Run your project by opening the Run menu, Edit configurations

+In the upper left hand corner of the dialog, press the '+' and select Gradle.
+TODO: Gradle settings needed here

 ### Genymotion